SciCatProject/scicat-backend-next/README.md

 ```

+## Queuing Options

+Jobs in Catamel are published to a queue when they are received.
+It is your responsibility to configure that queue and there is NO default in place.

+Without setting this up, none of your job submissions will go anywhere.

+The two supported options are:
+1. RabbitMQ (loopback-component-mq)
+2. Apache Kafka (loopback-connector-kafka)

 # Data models

 The data model is defined inside the common/models directory according to the rules defined by the Loopback API framework